PspExitThread/Kernel-Tools/README.md

 5. "Kernel Tools.exe" -prohibitcreatefile (prohibitcreatefile)
 6. "Kernel Tools.exe" -disabledprohibitcreatefile (disabledprohibitcreatefile)
 7. "Kernel Tools.exe" -forcedeletefile (forcedeletefile(The only entry point for ForceDeleteFile))
+8. "Kernel Tools.exe" -irpdeletefile(deletefile(The only entry point for DeleteFile))

 ### How to use